 The Company's accounts receivable primarily consist of receivables from retail distributors.
 Management reviews accounts receivable on a regular basis to determine if any receivables will potentially be uncollectible.
-The Company had two national retail distributors, GNC and CVS, and several regional natural products distributors as of December 31, 2007.
-Based on the current aging of accounts receivable, the Company believes that it is not necessary to maintain an allowance for doubtful accounts.
+The Company had one national retail distributor, GNC, and several regional natural products distributors as of March 31, 2008.
+Based on the current aging of its accounts receivable, the Company believes that it is not necessary to maintain an allowance for doubtful accounts.

 For credit card sales to direct sales customers, the Company verifies the customer's credit card prior to shipment of product.
-Payment not yet received from credit card sales is treated as a receivable on the accompanying balance sheet.
-Based on the Company's verification process and historical information available, management does not believe that there is justification for an allowance for doubtful accounts on credit card sales as of December 31, 2007.
-For direct sales, there is no bad debt expense for the three month period ended December 31, 2007.
+Payment not yet received from credit card sales is treated as a deposit in transit and is not reflected as a receivable on the accompanying balance sheet.
+Based on the Company's verification process and historical information available, management does not believe that there is justification for an allowance for doubtful accounts on credit card sales related to its direct sales as of March 31, 2008.
+For direct sales, there is no bad debt expense for the three or nine month periods ended March 31, 2008.